ianmcburnie/bones/README.md

 ## [Breadcrumbs](https://ebay.gitbooks.io/mindpatterns/content/navigation/breadcrumbs.html)

 The content is an ordered list of links inside a navigation landmark region.
 Breadcrumbs do not require JavaScript initialisation.
-CSS can be used to generate → separator content.
+CSS can be used to generate a separator image or glyph using the `::after` pseudo element.

 ```html
 <nav class="crumbs" aria-labelledby="crumbs_heading" role="navigation">